Pokémon breeding guide

-You can copy any move from any pokemon (e.g. wild pokemon), but for more reliable results, you will want to enter a double battle with Smeargle and your own pokemon with the move you want to copy.
-There are plenty of double battle trainers around the game, you can use the Vs. Seeker to call for a rematch.
-Then simply use Sketch on your companion and voila!
-You will have your move ready to breed onto any pokemon.
+You can copy any move from any Pokémon (e.g. wild Pokémon), but for more reliable results, you will want to enter a double battle with Smeargle and your own Pokémon with the move you want to copy.
+There are usually several double battle trainers in the games; Gen 5 also has wild double battles, while Gen 6 has double battle cafes.
+Note that the

-Smeargle is in the Ground egg group, so it can breed with a large number of pokemon.
-This also means all pokemon in the Ground group can learn egg moves without chain breeding (see below).
+Smeargle is in the Field egg group, so it can breed with a large number of Pokémon.
+This also means all Pokémon in the Field group can learn egg moves without chain breeding (see below).

-Umbreon is in the Ground egg group, so we look there.
+Umbreon is in the Field egg group, so we look there.
 The other

 This means we can chain breed Wish from Togetic to Pikachu, then from Pikachu to Umbreon.
 Here is the process: